 Many People Experience Burnout Symptoms

 In our high-stress, fast-paced society, it can be easy to overwork yourself and burn out.
-Being engaged in your work doesn’t necessarily prevent you from burnout.
+Being engaged in your work doesn’t prevent you from burnout.
 In fact, 1 in 5 individuals who are highly engaged in work struggle with burnout on a daily basis.
 This is even more common in high-achievers, who are used to doing well and want to push themselves to do their best.

 Burnout Recovery Is Possible With The Right Help